-This Vegetarian Shepherds Pie with Sweet Potato, Mushroom & Sausage is a one-pot meal that’s quick, easy and full of delicious, healthy ingredients – it’s hearty, filling and perfect for sharing with family or friends.
+This vegetarian sausage pie with mushrooms & sweet potato is a one-pot meal that’s quick, easy and full of delicious, healthy ingredients.
+It’s hearty, filling and perfect for sharing with family or friends.

 Pies and casseroles make ideal comfort food we tend to crave especially when it’s cold and snowy outside.
 However, they often contain lots of starchy or calorific ingredients (potatoes, lots of cheese, butter, cream etc) so aren’t always too good for us.